fredgibbs/fredgibbs.github.io/about/index.md

 title: about | fredgibbs
 ---

 Greetings!
-I'm Fred Gibbs, an assistant professor in the [history department](http://www.unm.edu/~hist/) at the [University of New Mexico](http://unm.edu).
+I'm Fred Gibbs, an assistant professor in the [history department](http://history.unm.edu) at the [University of New Mexico](http://unm.edu).

-My current research interests span critical cartography, qualitative and historical GIS, spatial analytics, history of food production and distribution, history of food and diet, and environmental and urban history.
+My historical research interests span the history of diet and health, the intersection of food and environmental histories (especially food production and distribution), qualitative and historical GIS, and environmental and urban history.

+My work in the digital humanities (and digital history in particular) explores new modes of historical research and publishing, the importance of design in scholarship, the nature of scholarship in the 21st century, evaluating digital scholarship, and developing sustainable publication practices that avoid bloated and outmoded costs of most academic publishers.

+I have been a general editor at [Programming Historian](http://programminghistorian.org) since 2012, co-founded in 2015 the UNM [Spatial Humanities Working Group](http://spatialhumanities.unm.edu), and serve as an editor at the recently (Oct 2016) launched [H-Nutrition](https://networks.h-net.org/h-nutrition) network on H-Net.

+I like to make diletantish [posters](posters).

 Previously, my research focused on premodern toxicology, as well as the theoretical and methodlogical implications of the rapidly changing interfaces between technology and history research.
-Perhaps the best way of getting a sense of what I've been up to is to peruse my various [publications](../publications) (please let me know if you cannot access something) and to read about my [ongoing projects](../projects).
+Perhaps the best way of getting a sense of what I've been up to is to peruse my various [publications](../publications) (please let me know if you cannot access something) and to scroll through my [project portfolio](../projects).

 Until the spring of 2013, I was an assistant professor in the department of history and art history at [George Mason University](http:///gmu.edu) (Fairfax, VA) and director of digital scholarship at the [Roy Rosenzweig Center for History and New Media](http://chnm.gmu.edu).

 I completed my History of Science PhD at the [University of Wisconsin-Madison](http://wisc.edu), where I discovered a new interest in web design and development.
 For a few years before that, I did menial cubicle chores \[= web programming] (where I also built elaborate soda-can towers) after studying physics at [Carleton College](http://www.carleton.edu).
-I grew up in Prior Lake, MN, where I enjoyed riding bikes through neighbors' yards, playing incredibly mindless video games, and learning to get computers to do what I want.
+I grew up in Prior Lake, MN, where I enjoyed riding bikes through neighbors' yards, playing  mindless video games, and learning to get computers to do what I want.

 **Behind the scenes**